FREQUENTLY ASKED QUESTIONS

 What styles of dance would I be learning for my wedding?

 Kick your worst fears to the curb!
 My goal is to make your first dance all about you.
 I will not impose upon you what style of dance I want you to do, or make you feel uncomfortable.
 My job is to present you with options and suggestions and guide you through the process so you have fun with the experience.
 That being said, we can almost do anything!
-Picture yourself doing any of the following dances; waltz, cha cha, fox trot, salsa, tango, swing, hip hop, Viennese waltz, rumba, two step, country, samba, and whatever else your imagination can come up with.
+Here are some dances I have taught for couples in the past; waltz, cha cha, fox trot, salsa, tango, swing, hip hop, Viennese waltz, rumba, two step, country, Bollywood and samba.
+However, that is not all!
+We can create whatever else our imaginations can come up with.
 I have experience in just about everything, so let’s get creative!

 We don’t have a song yet, do you have any suggestions?

 Yes!
 It is perfectly common these days to not have “a song” together.
 If you don’t already have one picked out, on or before our first lesson I will ask you questions about your relationship, get to know your personalities, and find out what you are drawn to or feel comfortable doing.
 From there I will make suggestions by showing you dance steps from different styles and/or send you a list of songs I think you might be interested in.
 Long story short, we will go through the process together and match you to the perfect song, thereby making your dance that much more spectacular!
 If you want to look at songs my past couples have selected check out my YouTube playlist by clicking HERE.

-Does your pricing for a private lesson and/or package include my fiance?
+Does your pricing for a private lesson include my fiancé?

 Yes!
 The prices includes instruction for two people.